Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 • High-Five Rule: Players must give teammates (and even opponents) a high-five after every game.

 • Respect the Ref Drill: Teach kids to never argue with officials.
-Instead, target playing the game.
+Instead, focus on playing the game.

 • Team Cheers: Encourage kids to cheer for each other, whether they win or lose.

-The Big Lesson: Sportsmanship builds confidence, empathy, and leadership—traits thour review of a lifetime.
+The Big Lesson: Sportsmanship builds confidence, empathy, and leadership—traits that last a lifetime.

-Definitive Thoughts: From Pass to Sass—Basketball Lessons Thour review of
+Final Thoughts: From Pass to Sass—Basketball Lessons That Last

 Basketball isn’t just about scoring points or winning games.
-It’s about learning discipline, teamwork, and toughness—with a bit of playful competition mixed in.
+It’s about learning discipline, teamwork, and resilience—with a bit of playful competition mixed in.

 FAQs About Teaching Kids Basketball